 Dulwich College (Singapore) is also closely connected to Dulwich College in London, an academically selective all-boys’ school.
 The Deputy Master from Dulwich College inspects the College annually to ensure, “we uphold the Dulwich reputation for excellence”.
 Students who graduate from Dulwich College (Singapore) become International Old Alleynians and members of the prestigious Alleyn Club based in London.

 Dulwich College (Singapore) guides children on a learning path that is steered towards a Western higher education.
-All teaching at its DUCKS, Junior and Senior schools follows an enhanced form of the English National Curriculum that incorporates elements of the Common Entrance syllabus.
-It’s a rigorous curriculum that is based on the tried and trusted methods of its sister schools in the UK and China.
+All teaching at its DUCKS, Junior and Senior schools follows an enhanced form of the English National Curriculum.
 As well as the core subjects, there is a strong emphasis on specialist teaching in subjects such as science, art and design, music, geography, history, ICT, PE, and PSHE.
 One of the College’s strengths is its dual language approach to teaching Mandarin in DUCKS.

 The College says,